rohit20v/rohit20v/README.md

 # 👋 Hi there, I'm Rohit!

 ## About Me
-Aspiring full-stack developer with a solid foundation in front-end and back-end technologies.
-Eager to take on new projects and collaborations.
+Aspiring full-stack developer here!
+I love building and learning across the stack.

 ## 🚀 Technologies